mozilla/explainers/dom-localization.md

 We propose to introduce a set of (potentially namespaced) core attributes to HTML that would allow developers to declaratively or programmatically bind DOM elements and fragments to localization _messages_.
-In addition to a _localization identifier_ reference, we would also add an attribute for defining _**localization arguments**_ as a set of key-value pairs that serve as arguments when formatting a _message_.
+In addition to a _message identifier_ reference, we would also add an attribute for defining _**localization arguments**_ as a set of key-value pairs that serve as arguments when formatting a _message_.

-When an element includes a _localization identifier_ reference as an attribute, its contents and/or other [translatable attribute](https://html.spec.whatwg.org/multipage/dom.html#translatable-attributes) values are replaced with the corresponding _message's_ formatted results.
+When an element includes a _message identifier_ reference as an attribute, its contents and/or other [translatable attribute](https://html.spec.whatwg.org/multipage/dom.html#translatable-attributes) values are replaced with the corresponding _message's_ formatted results.